OgetoOndicho/DATA-SCIENCE-104/README.md

- ### FOLDER_2: MACHINE LEARNING PROJECT ON CLASSIFICATION STUDENTS COLLEGE PLACEMENT
+ ### FOLDER_2: MACHINE LEARNING PROJECT ON CLASSIFICATION STUDENTS' COLLEGE PLACEMENT
-- Built a Logistic Classification Algorith to Model the probability of Students receiving successful placement to College based on their respective individual performances.
+- Built a Logistic Classification Algorithm to Model the probability of Students receiving successful placement to college based on their respective individual performances.